Japanese Chin Nose Butter® for Your Little Dog's Dry Nose

 - DISTRACT to keep them from licking it off (give treat, feed dinner, go for walk)

-- REPEAT 2-3x daily for 1-3 days or until nose improves
+- REPEAT 2-3x daily for 1-3 days or until there is improvement

-- THEN USE AS NEEDED for maintenance (1-2x a week)
+- Use as needed for maintenance (usually 1-2x a week)

 NOSE BUTTER® is individually handcrafted, mixed and poured one-by-one by The Blissful Dog team here in far northern Minnesota using the following all natural and organic good stuff.